- Download our Moving to Ireland Guide (PDF)

-There are a number of private schools in Ireland, mostly located in Dublin.
+There are a number of private schools in Ireland, most of them located in Dublin.
 These schools are privately funded and are not subject to state control with regards to curriculum and the daily management of the school.

-Many of these schools have religious affiliations and in most cases Catholic foundations, while an increasing number of schools teach in Gaelic.
+Many private schools have religious affiliations and in most cases Catholic foundations, while some institutions teach in Gaelic.
 Irish private schools can be expensive with a tuition of thousands of euros per year.

 International schools in Ireland

 A number of international schools in Ireland specifically cater to foreign nationals, including German, French and Japanese schools.
-There are also a few schools which offer the International Baccalaureate (IB) curriculum, although all of these are located in Dublin.
+There are also a few schools that offer the International Baccalaureate (IB) curriculum, although most of these are located in Dublin.